... Continued from Part I

 We were both running low on water on the way down due to the heat and unrelenting sun which was making us thirsty, so we had to conserve what little we had left for the duration of our trip down.
 With tired legs from hiking up Static Peak and now Buck Mountain just three days later, David slipped on some scree in one of the boulder fields and ended up on his bottom.
 Rushing down to see if he was okay, I also biffed it and almost crashed right on top of him.
 I’m sure if anyone else had been watching they would have had a good laugh.

 The bottle I left on the way up offered some nice liquid relief, and upon reaching the stream in Stewart Draw, I dunked my hat in the water before placing it back on my head, which felt great.
 Ten hours after leaving the car, we were back.
-On the way back to the cabin, we loaded up on Gatorade at a gas station.
-After that we ate dinner, and I loaded up on caffeine before driving all the way back to Salt Lake City with my family.
+On the way back to the cabin, we bought several bottles of Gatorade at a gas station.
+After that we ate dinner, and I loaded up on soda before driving all the way back to Salt Lake City with my family.

 Buck Mountain StatsDISTANCE: 10 miles roundtrip